Customer loyalty is a potent weapon in the modern marketplace — and it’s something that every company wants to cultivate.

 Brand loyalty is critical to the long-term success of your business — and for good reason, too.
 Just take a look at the numbers.

-Brand loyalty can also increase customer lifetime value for your business.
+Brand loyalty can also increase customer lifetime value for your business and strengthen customer relationships, driving business growth.
 Customers who are loyal are worth more than a new customer that comes in from an advertising campaign or other marketing channel only once.

 Do your customers continue to take advantage of your offers?
 Are they leaving positive reviews when possible?
 It’s easy to recognize a loyal customer, but encouraging customers to stay with your brand can be tricky.
-From making sure your customers feel heard to being authentic, we’ll share our best tips and tricks to increase your loyalty score and boost customer retention.
+From making sure your customers feel heard to being authentic, we’ll share our best brand loyalty strategies, designed to have an immediate impact on customer retention.

 Be Authentic

-If you want to build brand loyalty that lasts, it’s important to be authentic.
+If you want to build a strong brand that naturally builds brand loyalty, it’s important to be authentic and align with your brand values.
 Younger generations especially value authenticity and will turn away from brands that don’t seem genuine — 82% of zoomers trust companies more if they use images of real consumers.

 The bottom line?
-Clear, concise and easy to follow messages go a long way in winning over your customers’ trust and loyalty.
+Clear, concise and easy-to-follow messaging goes a long way in winning over your customers’ trust and loyalty.

 You can also add an authentic touch to your marketing strategy by turning existing customers into brand ambassadors with user-generated content.
 For instance, create trust-worthy marketing collateral by leveraging customer reviews and testimonials.
-Research shows 76% of consumers trust content shared by an individual more than content shared by brands.
+Research shows this kind of social proof is powerful — 76% of consumers trust content shared by an individual more than content shared by brands.

 Take your user-generated content a step further by combining it with video.
-We’ve seen first hand how user-generated video content boosts brand awareness, customer satisfaction and other metrics.
+We’ve seen first hand how user-generated video content boosts brand awareness, customer satisfaction and enhancing the overall brand experience.

 Showing customers your appreciation for their loyalty is always a welcome surprise.
 But CCP Games took their marketing campaign a step further by giving their players the opportunity to create their very own highlight reel.